tamccullough/movieeze/README.md

 ### Reality

 With all the streaming options available today, it can be very difficult to narrow downa list of movies that suits everyone.
-They often settle on the path of least resistance, choosing often to watch a movie that does not satisty everyone.
+They often settle on the path of least resistance, choosing often to watch a movie that does not satisfy everyone.

 ### Limitations